Roberts-Smith v Fairfax Media Publications Pty Limited: Background

 Born and raised in Western Australia, Roberts-Smith joined the Australian Army in 1996 when he was eighteen.
 In 2003 he was posted to the Western Australian-based Special Air Service Regiment (SASR).
 During his time with the SASR, Roberts-Smith deployed to Afghanistan on six occasions.
 In 2006 he was awarded the Medal for Gallantry for his actions as a patrol scout and sniper.

-Roberts-Smith was awarded the Victoria Cross for Australia in 2011 for his actions during Operation Slipper, the Australian contribution to the War in Afghanistan.
+Roberts-Smith was awarded the Victoria Cross for Australia in 2011 for his actions during Operation Slipper, the Australian contribution to the war in Afghanistan.
 The citation for his Victoria Cross states Roberts-Smith initiated an assault on an enemy fortification.
 During the assault, Roberts-Smith "knowingly and willingly exposed his position in order to draw fire" and later "with total disregard for his own safety ... stormed two enemy machine gun positions killing both machine gun teams."

-in 2017, allegations arose claiming SASR personnel in Afghanistan committed of murder and other war crimes.
+In 2017, allegations arose claiming SASR personnel in Afghanistan committed murder and other war crimes.
 The Inspector General of the Australian Defence Force commissioned an inquiry into the allegation.
-The subsequent report—commonly known as the Brereton Report—found evidence of multiple unlawful killings by Australian Defence Force personnel between 2009 and 2013.
+The subsequent report – commonly known as the Brereton Report – found evidence of multiple unlawful killings by Australian Defence Force personnel between 2009 and 2013.

 Articles

-in 2018, Australian journalists Nick McKenzie, Chris Masters and David Wroe named Roberts-Smith as one of the persons alleged to have committed war crimes in Afghanistan.
+In 2018, Australian journalists Nick McKenzie, Chris Masters and David Wroe named Roberts-Smith as one of the persons alleged to have committed war crimes in Afghanistan.

 Findings

-The Court found the following inferences regarding Roberts-Smith substantially true.
+The Court found the following inferences regarding Roberts-Smith substantially true: (Note: These are not criminal charges or convictions, but instead findings of a civil suit.)